 - The Nikkei 225 CFD

-Some stock indices have larger spreads than other instruments, such as Forex pairs, they are often a good asset for swing trading, simply because you only need to pay for the spread once.
+Some stock indices have larger spreads than other instruments, such as Forex pairs, but as we've seen that's not so important for swing trading because you only need to pay the spread once.
 The same goes for exotic currency pairs, such as the USDCZK.

 Are you eager to get started with swing trading?
-The good news is that you can get started with the following steps:
+You can get started with the following simple steps:

-- Open a swing trading account: You can see the full process for opening an account in our article How to open a MetaTrader 5 account.
+- Open an account: You can see the full process for opening an account in our article How to open a MetaTrader 5 account.

 - Download and install your trading platform: Either MetaTrader 4 or MetaTrader 5.

-- Open the platform and make your first trade: Now, you need to choose an asset and open your first trade.
-You can see the full process to do this in the tutorial video below.
+- Open the platform and make your first trade: Now, simply choose an asset and open your first trade.
+You can see the full process in the tutorial video below:

-Once you've got your account and your platform and you know how to make a trade, the next step is to create a Forex swing trading strategy.
-We've shared our favourite strategise in the following sections.
+Once you have your account and your platform and you know how to make a trade, the next step is to create a strategy.
+We've shared our favourite swing trading strategies in the following sections.

 Forex Swing Trading Strategies

-It's not so short that it commits all your time to monitoring the market, yet it is short enough to provide plenty of trading opportunities.
-These strategies are not exclusive to swing trading, and as is the case with most technical strategies, support and resistance are the key concepts behind them.
+These strategies are not exclusive to swing trading, nor indeed to Forex, and, as with most technical strategies, support and resistance are the key concepts behind them.

-These concepts give you two choices within your swing trading strategy including, following the trend, or trading counter to the trend.
-Counter-trending strategies aim to profit when support and resistance levels hold up.
-Trend-following strategies look for the times when support and resistance levels break down.
+These concepts give you two choices for your strategy: following the trend, or trading counter to the trend.

 For either type, it's useful to have the ability to visually recognise price action, or the movement of an asset's price on the chart.